mrchristian/NCP-slides/README.md

 ## Deployment

-The rendered HTML in `_output/` can be deployed to:
-- GitHub Pages (configure in repository settings)
-- Any static host (Netlify, Vercel, etc.)
-- Web server (Apache, Nginx, etc.)
+The `docs/` directory is committed to git and served automatically by GitHub Pages when configured in repository settings.
+No additional deployment steps required—just push to main.

 ## Tips

 - Keep slides focused and concise
-- Use speaker notes (`::notes`) for longer explanations
+- Use speaker notes (`:::{.notes}`) for longer explanations
 - Test code blocks in your preferred environment
 - Use consistent styling with Reveal.js themes